Original Publication Date: 09/29/2010

 To confirm that both the Agent Host IP address and the RSA SecurID IP address are correct, you can run a tcpdump session from the command line while attempting to authenticate.
-Many options are available regarding the specific syntax you would like to use for the tcpdump session.
-For example, the following tcpdump command will capture the traffic and write it to a file named rsa1 in the /var/tmp directory:
+Many options are available regarding the specific syntax you can use for the tcpdump session.
+For example, the following tcpdump command will capture the traffic and write the traffic to a file named rsa1 in the /var/tmp directory:

 tcpdump -ni 0.0 -s0 host <ip address of RSA server> -w /var/tmp/rsa1

 If no traffic is logged, the IP address to which the BIG-IP APM system is sending the authentication request is most likely incorrect.
 Also confirm that the source IP address matches the Agent Host IP address from which the RSA SecurID server expects to see traffic.

 If you are seeing packets leaving the BIG-IP APM device in the tcpdump session (outlined in the Confirming the IP Address of the RSA SecurID server section), you need to confirm that the packets are reaching the RSA SecurID server.
 Ideally, you want to capture the traffic at the hop closest to the RSA SecurID server, or by using a network sniffer, if one is available.

 Make sure that the BIG-IP APM system and the RSA SecurID have close to the same time.
 Ideally they would use the same NTP server, but that is not necessary as long as the time on both devices is the same.
 The NTP setting on the BIG-IP APM device is configured on the System > Configuration > Device > NTP page.